Jackson Liew appointed Associate

 We are pleased to announce that Jackson Liew is now an Associate at Cameron Chisholm Nicol.
 Jackson joined the practice as a Senior Project ...

 Mixed-use, Multi-residential, Retail, Urban design / master planning

 DA approved 2015

-City Gardens is a mixed-use commercial, retail and residential development in Melville that will become the gateway to the Melville City Centre.
+Amara is a mixed-use commercial, retail and residential development in Melville that will become the gateway to the Melville City Centre.
 The project will create an activated urban form for the precinct on under-utilised land currently occupied by a carpark.
 The development’s scale, rhythm and texture responds to the City Centre’s desired urban character as defined in the Melville City Centre Activity Centre Structure Plan.

 An activated streetscape features seating, bike racks, an art wall, and new hard and soft landscaping.
 An internal driveway to the carpark also provides a pedestrian connection to an existing lakes area.

 Identified as a TOD location due to its easy transport access, Amara will become a vibrant place to live, work and visit.